andrew-saenz/WALL-E/README.md

 8. Create a Service account to only join computers to domain.
 Follow "domain-join-only" documentation.

 9. Create a customization spec and add the options shown in winrm_custom_spec.md

+Optional: Create a Windows 2016 core server and setup dhcp role to pass I.P> address to new VMs created through project.